annabranco/zombicide-party/README.md

 ## How to use it

-You can just open the page XXX on any desktop computer, tablet or mobile devices and enjoy the experience.
+You can just open the page <https://annabranco.github.io/zombicide-party/>. on any desktop computer, tablet or mobile devices and enjoy the experience.
 Note that the desktop version is the most recommended version to play it.
 If you are an experienced user or developer, you may clone this repo and run it with `yarn start`.
+Note: even though you run it locally, you still need internet access to see part of the content.

 ## Future developments